polymathrobotics/dbc_gen_cpp/README.md

 DBC value tables (`VAL_` lines, and the global `VAL_TABLE_`) map raw signal values to human-readable states.
-For every signal that has one, an `enum class` is generated alongside the message structs, in the library's namespace.
+For every signal that has one, an `enum class` is generated **nested inside its message struct**.

+The enum type name is the signal name in `PascalCase`, so it is referenced as `<MessageName>::<SignalName>` (e.g. `TransmissionStatus::Gear`).
+PascalCasing keeps the type distinct from the message's raw signal field, which stays `snake_case` (`double gear;`).
-Enums are named `<MessageName>_<SignalName>` (top-level and prefixed, so the same signal name in different messages never collides).
-A matching `to_string()` overload returns the original DBC label text.
+Because each enum is scoped to its own struct, the same signal name in different messages never collides; two signals *within one message* whose names PascalCase to the same identifier fail generation loudly.
+A matching `to_string()` overload in the library's namespace returns the original DBC label text.

 Signal fields on the message struct stay as raw physical values (`double`) — the enum is **additive**, so you opt in by casting when you want the named value: